 - Bake at 350°F. for 8 - 10 minutes, then cool for 2 - 3 minutes before removing from the cookie sheets.

-Make the dough ahead of time if you're planning to bake with kids, as it has to chill for at least 30 minutes.
+- Make the dough ahead of time if you're planning to bake with kids, as it has to chill for at least 30 minutes.
 Rolling, cutting and baking is often the most fun with young children who don't like to wait!
+You can make this gingerbread dough 3 days in advance.

 This really is the best recipe for decorated gingerbread cut-out cookies!
 That claim may sound presumptuous, but I've used this recipe successfully for years, with my own children, with kids in my classrooms, and with my grandchildren.